 Tacita Dean (b.
 1965, Canterbury, UK) lives and works in Berlin.
 Studied at Falmouth School of Art, UK, 1985-1988 and the Slade School of Fine Art, UK, 1990-1992.
 Recent solo exhibitions: …my English breath in foreign clouds, Marian Goodman Gallery, New York, US (2016); Event for a Stage, 52nd Theatertreffen, Berlin, Germany (2015); Tacita Dean: The Friar’s Doodle, Albright-Knox Art Gallery, New York, US (2014); Tacita Dean, SMK, Copenhagen, Sweden (2014); JG, Utah Museum of Fine Arts, Salt Lake City, Utah, US (2014); JG, Film Forum, New York, US (2014) and JG, Marian Goodman Gallery, Paris, France (2014).
 The Unilever Series: Tacita Dean,Tate Modern Turbine Hall (2011).
 Recent group exhibitions: Into Great Silence, Centro Andaluz de Arte Contemporáneo (CAAC), Sevilla, Spain (2015); The Problem of God, K21/Kunstsammlung Nordrhein-Westfalen, Dusseldorf, Germany (2015); Saltwater: a Theory of Thought Forms, 14th Istanbul Biennial, Istanbul (2015); Landskrona Foto Festival, Landskrona Museum, Sweden (2015) 2013 Il Palazzo Eciclopedico / The Encyclopedic Palace, Venice Biennale, Italy (2013); Unattained Landscape, The Japan Foundation, Fondazione Bevilacqua La Masa, Palazzetto.
 Venice, Italy; Documenta 13, Kassel, Germany.
 Tacita Dean is represented by Frith Street Gallery, London and Marian Goodman Gallery, New York/Paris.

 Maria Lassnig (1919-2014) was an Austrian artist.
 She attended the Academy of Fine Arts in Vienna during World War II.
 She was best known for known for her painted self-portraits characterized by fluid strokes of bright paint vividly suggesting the colour and texture of her own ageing skin, although the personas that she adopted were often extremely ambiguous.
-She was the first female artist to win the Grand Austrian State Prize in 1988.
-In 2013 was awarded the Golden Lion lifetime achievement award at the Venice Biennale.
-Lassnig’s has been the focus of surveys at Museum of Modern Art PS1, New York (2014), Halle für aktuelle Kunst, Hamburg, Germany (2013), Gallery of Contemporary Art, Montreal, Quebec, Canada (2012), Neue Galerie, Graz, Austria (2012), Friedrich Petzel Gallery, New York (2011), Museum Ludwig, Cologne, Germany (2009), Museum Moderner Kunst Stiftung Ludwig, Vienna, Austria (2009), Contemporary Arts Center, Cincinnati, Ohio, US (2011), Serpentine Gallery, London, England (2008), Hauser & Wirth, Zürich, Switzerland (2007), Museum für Gegenwartskunst, Siegen, Germany (2006), Sammlung Essl, Klosterneuburg, Austria (2005), Städelmuseum, Frankfurt am Main, Germany (2004), Kunsthaus Zürich, Switzerland (2003) and Centre Georges Pompidou, Paris, France (1994).
-Lassnig's works are held in the collection of the MOMA in New York.
-Her estate is represented by Hauser & Wirth and Petzel Gallery.
+She was the first female artist to win the Grand Austrian State Prize (1988).
+She was awarded the Golden Lion lifetime achievement award at the Venice Biennale (2013).
+Lassnig’s work has been the focus of surveys at Hauser & Wirth, London (2017); Museum of Modern Art PS1, New York (2014); Halle für aktuelle Kunst, Hamburg, Germany (2013); Gallery of Contemporary Art, Montreal, Quebec, Canada (2012); Neue Galerie, Graz, Austria (2012); Friedrich Petzel Gallery, New York (2011); Museum Ludwig, Cologne, Germany (2009); Museum Moderner Kunst Stiftung Ludwig, Vienna, Austria (2009); Contemporary Arts Center, Cincinnati, Ohio, US (2011); Serpentine Gallery, London, England (2008); Hauser & Wirth, Zürich, Switzerland (2007); Museum für Gegenwartskunst, Siegen, Germany (2006); Sammlung Essl, Klosterneuburg, Austria (2005); Städelmuseum, Frankfurt am Main, Germany (2004); Kunsthaus Zürich, Switzerland (2003); and Centre Georges Pompidou, Paris, France (1994).
+Lassnig's work is held in the collection of the MOMA, New York.

 Carlfriedrich Claus (b.1930 in Annaberg, DE, d.
 1998 Chemnitz, DE) lived and worked in Annaberg-Buchholz and Chemnitz.
 Claus was an artist, author, philosopher, one of the main representatives of visual poetry.
 Selected exhibitions include: … eine nahezu lautlose Schwingungs-Symbiose.
 Die Künstlerfreundschaft zwischen Franz Mon und Carlfriedrich Claus, Briefwechsel 1959–1997.
 Visuelle Texte.
 Sprachblätter, Chemnitz/D (2013); Carlfriedrich Claus, Geschrieben in Nachtmeer, Berlin (Akademie der Künste)/D, Zug/Ch, Dresden/D (2011); A Moving plan B- Chapter ONE, Drawing Room, London (2010); Schrift.
 Zeichen.
 Geste.
 Carlfriedrich Claus im Kontext von Klee bis Pollock / Writing.
 Signs.
 Gesture.
 Carlfriedrich Claus in context from Klee to Pollock, Chemnitz/D, Linz/Au, Moscow/Ru (2005); Carlfriedrich Claus, Lautprozess-Raum, Kunstsammlungen Chemnitz (1995); Carlfriedrich Claus, Erwachen am Augenblick, Karl-Marx-Stadt (today Chemnitz), Münster, Hamburg, Munich, Frankfurt, Berlin etc (1990); and Schrift und Bild, Amsterdam/NL und Baden-Baden/D (1963).
 Honours inbclude: Member of the Akademie der Künste Berlin-West (1991); Honourary Professorship of the Free State of Saxony (1991); and (German) Federal Cross of Merit (1997).
 His works are at the MoMA New York, Kupferstich-Kabinett der Staatlichen Kunstsammlungen Dresden, Kupferstichkabinetts der Staatlichen Kunstsammlungen – Preußischer Kulturbesitz, Berlin etc. The artist’s entire estate (his visual and acoustic works, theoretical texts, correspondence etc.) is kept at the Kunstsammlungen Chemnitz, Stiftung Carlfriedrich Claus-Archiv, which can be accessed here: http://www.kunstsammlungen-chemnitz.de/index.php?loc=ksc&content=cfc, [email protected]